Skip to content

 Dominik: By using interactive methods such as the Planning Poker described above or the three Cs, the meetings within our Scrum sprints are productive and inclusive, the requirements are formulated more clearly for everyone and the effort estimates are more realistic.
 This promotes satisfaction in our teams and that is definitely a success.

-What tips do you have for other teams and employees who want to implement your methods and approaches in their own meetings in order to make meetings similarly interactive?
+What tips do you have for other teams and employees who want to implement your methods and approaches in their own team meetings in order to make meetings similarly interactive?

 Dominik: Be open to criticism and feedback!